 Come talk to us.
-You can meet with a Pathways Peer Advisor in APEX during Walk-In Wednesdays between 1:30-4:00 p.m. or by appointment through Handshake.
-Come talk to an advisor in Career Planning by appointment through Handshake.
-Or reach out to one of the faculty and staff on the Pathways team that interests you.
+You can meet with a Pathways Peer Advisor in APEX during Walk-In Wednesdays between 1:30-4:00 p.m.
+You can also schedule a meeting at another time with a Pathways Peer Advisor or the Pathways Coordinator via this Bookings site.
+You might also reach out to one of the faculty and staff on the Pathways team that interests you.

 For additional questions, please write to firstname.lastname@example.org.

 What are Pathway programs?